paulwilcox/simethics/src/towardPrincipia.md

     be 'blank' or 'dark' in the mind but still be useful.
 This is a 'placeholder'.
 - Placeholders aren't just from 'not' elements, that was just an example of how to come to one.
 - TODO: maybe a better or added exmaple that isn't 'not' based.
+- TODO: Account for the need to use identifiers to distinguish placeholders.
+- TODO: Placeholders can be pointers to other objects.
+This may be important in 'habits' later as it permits the benefits of including an object in another object without invoking the full force of the object (e.g. if one object has a control-primitive, including it in another object would invoke that control, wheras a placeholder will only provide the link to that control-including object without invoking the control-primitive).

 We discover that we have 'control' over some perceptions, and not others.

 - We simply desire a change in perception, and it happens.
+This is either by a new perception directly entering a set (memory/imagination), or by an object in the real-world able to be influenced by us in turn changing other aspects of the outside world that influence our perception (but we do not initially know 'memory', 'imagination', or 'the outside world').
 - The origin of this control is not consiously known.
 - The actions required to cause a change are often too complex for this stage to handle.
 So reflexes are in-built that allow the plural actions to act as one.